 The taught component of the programme is carried alongside and contributes directly to the shaping and advancement of the students’ individual research project (dissertation) to be completed by the end of the year (September).

-For any enquiries please contact Mark Collier and Steven Snape
+For any enquiries please contact Steven Snape (in Semester 1) or Mark Collier (in Semester 2).

 Why Department of Archaeology, Classics and Egyptology?

 Archaeology, Classics and Egyptology has academic staff who are actively engaged in research ranging from early prehistory through to late antiquity.

 Here are some of our specialisms:-